-Read more about Commonwealth vaccination clinics on the Department of Health website.
+Read more about Commonwealth vaccination clinics on the Department of Health and Aged Care website.

 Vaccination providers can’t charge you for the vaccine or your appointment.
-If they do, find out how to report incorrect billing on the Department of Health website.
+If they do, find out how to report incorrect billing on the Department of Health and Aged Care website.

 If you choose not to have a COVID-19 vaccine, your eligibility for government payments won’t be affected.